MikiVanousek/blog/_posts/root-arrow.md

    - Settings Storage
    - Google Play Services
  - Reboot your device
- - Open XPrivacyLua app and check Google Play Services
+ - Open XPrivacyLua app and check Google Play Services, expand the item and uncheck 'Get Location' and 'Get Sensors'
  - Clear storage for Google Play Services and Google Play in Settings -> Apps

 Congratulations, you should now be able to pass the Safetynet.
-Please, let me know on XDA if it worked for you!
-This is my first contribution to this community and I am generally curious as to how many people it might help.
+Please, let me know [on XDA](https://forum.xda-developers.com/t/rom-11-0-0-alioth-aliothin-arrowos-11-0-official-weekly.4279481/post-85599629) if it worked for you!
+This is my first contribution to this community, and I am generally curious as to how many people it might help.

-If it did not work or you do not understand something, also let me know and I will try to fix it...
+If it did not work or, you do not understand something, also let me know and I will try to fix it...